Setting & FacilitiesLinks in this section

 The school is set in beautiful grounds of 130 acres in rural Berkshire, with gardens and woodland in which to play.
-The boys are free to build dens and camps in the woods and many choose to grow their own flowers and vegetables in small, shared gardens.
-The new ‘Monkey House’, a gigantic climbing frame and tree house built high in the trees, is also a popular place at weekends and break time.
-The school's excellent facilities and beautiful surroundings give the boys a wonderful opportunity to develop their interests and talents, use their imagination and, from the start, they are encouraged to involve themselves in a wide variety of activities.
-The school has a rolling programme of modernisation and updating.
-The classrooms are spacious and well resourced with multimedia equipment and networked computers, as well as the more traditional teaching equipment.
-The dormitories and upstairs boarding facilities are continuously refurbished and maintained.
+Its excellent facilities and beautiful surroundings give the boys a wonderful opportunity to develop their interests and talents, use their imagination and, from the start, they are encouraged to involve themselves in a wide variety of activities.

 The sport facilities include extensive playing fields and a wonderful nine-hole golf course.
 The all-weather Astroturf provides excellent grounds for hockey, cricket and tennis in addition to four hard core tennis courts.
 Indoor facilities include two squash courts, a sports hall, two Eton fives courts and a magnificent 20 metre indoor swimming pool.